akankshakukhraniya/python-PyMeUpCharlie/README.md

 * Always commit your work and back it up with GitHub/GitLab pushes.
 You don't want to lose hours of your work because you didn't push it to GitHub/GitLab every half hour or so.

 * Ensure your repository has regular commits (i.e. 20+ commits) and a thorough README.md file

+## Results and Solution

+* Solution file can be found under Resources folder
+* Results can be found under analysis folder